msys2/msys2.github.io/web/docs/updating.md

 ## Potential Issues

-If you haven't updated MSYS2 for more then half a year then you could end up in a state where an update would require a new or updated package maintainer's signature key but you haven't gotten it through an update yet.
+If you haven't updated MSYS2 for more than half a year then you could end up in a state where an update would require a new or updated package maintainer's signature key but you haven't gotten it through an update yet.
 This will lead to pacman failing to verify the package or database signatures:

 ```console
 $ pacman -S lftp